Deepam-Rai/generative_ai/README.md

 ----
 ## Markov chains
 Trains on the given data and tries to generate similar sentences.
-High-overview: During training creates a matrix that maps last `k` tokens to the immediately following next token.
+**High-overview:** During training creates a matrix that maps last `k` tokens to the immediately following next token.
 During inference, given sequence of tokens, refers to the map-matrix and predicts next token.
 ### Character wise tokenization
 File: `markov_chains.ipynb`
-Given last k-characters predicts immediate following character, and thus generates senntence.
+Given last k-characters predicts immediate following character, and thus generates sentence.
 Generated samples:
 ```text